Developing Your Paper Record Management Processes

 Integrate Paper and Electronic Document Management Systems

-Businesses are able to cut down on general paper clutter by scanning and maintaining the majority company records digitally using an EDMS.
-Instead, they only keep documents that are absolutely necessary in paper format in the office.
+Businesses can cut down on general paper clutter by scanning.
+They can maintain the majority of company records digitally using an EDMS.
+Instead, they only keep documents that are necessary in paper format in the office.
 This juggling act of document formats may seem complicated initially.
 There are a few tips business owners can follow as a general rule of thumb.

 Tips For Business Owners

-Implement a Universal Lifecycle for Records: Regardless of the record format, maintain the same process for managing electronic and paper documents through their lifespan, including following similar classification structures, indexing systems, and document retention and destruction schedules.
+Implement a Universal Lifecycle for Records: Regardless of the record format, maintain the same process for managing electronic and paper documents through their lifespan.
+This includes following similar classification structures, indexing systems, and document retention and destruction schedules.

 Don’t Get Carried Away With Convenience: While a major advantage of a hybridized document management system is the convenience of accessibility it offers, be wary of letting unnecessary “convenience copies” of your documents hang around after you no longer need them.
 Hold onto only your official record archives to keep your overall document inventory volume down.
 This also minimizes your cost of storage.

-To get started using an offsite storage service or integrating an EDMS with your current document management system, just give us a call at (866) 385-3706, or simply fill out the form to your right to request a free quote today!
+To start using an offsite storage service or integrating an EDMS, just give us a call at (866) 385-3706, use the live chat, or simply fill out the form to request a free quote today!